-For example, setting DCB<1:0> = 10 causes the falling edge to occur halfway through the instruction cycle in which the match event occurs, instead of at the beginning.
+For example, setting DCB<1:0> = 10 causes the falling edge to occur half way through the instruction cycle in which the match event occurs, instead of at the beginning.
 These bits cannot be used when OCM<2:0> = 001.
 When operating the module in PWM mode (OCM<2:0> = 110 or 111), the DCB bits will be double-buffered.

 The DCB bits are intended for use with a clock source identical to the system clock.
-When a timer with enabled prescaler is used, the falling edge delay caused by the DCB bits will be referenced to the system clock period rather than the timer's period.
+When an OCx module with enabled prescaler is used, the falling edge delay caused by the DCB bits will be referenced to the system clock period, rather than the OCx module's period.